Mass Customization: The new path for High End and Luxury brands?

 By allowing them to be a part of the product cycle, from conception to manufacture, packaging and delivery, companies provide these millennials with unique products as well as create an ambassador of the brand.

-Customer Engagement has taken over
+Digital Customer Engagement has taken over

 Since it’s true that now brands focus on building brand loyalty among their customer base and invest heavily in this area, engaging customers is an efficient way for brands to conquer the problem, by allowing clients to take part in creating personalized products for themselves.